swaziloo/cinque/build.md

 - **SER&mdash;I2C** determines the TRRS mode.
   - If using I2C solder 2x 1206 SMD 4.7kΩ pull-up resistors on the front of the boards.

+Also note that I re-measured the slot for the Panasonic encoder.
+It's a snug, if accurate fit.
+You do not need to clip off the "feet"&mdash;in fact they help hold it in place, but you may need to round off the back corner to help slide it into place.

 ![board jumpers](images/cinque0054.jpg)

 The density of this board can make hand soldering tricky in places.